intel/he-toolkit/docker/README.md

 `/etc/system/resolved.conf` accordingly.

 ### Dockerhub
-Unsuccessful attempt at pulling a dockerhub base image due to pull limit being reached.
+Unsuccessful attempt at pulling a Dockerhub base image due to pull limit being reached.
 Beginning on November 2, 2020, Dockerhub began phasing in pull limits to reduce the amount of image pulls by anonymous Docker users.
 Users may
 either: 1.
 Attempt to rerun the setup script or 2.
 Following the error's